Brandon1126/CS5103_zwe996_BrandonWherry/USER_STORIES.md

 Story:
-I should be able to specify either -add, or -sub when running the program, two perform addition or subtraction.
+I should recieve the output of a big number computation in 2 ways, one is by a print out of the answer to screen in scientific notation, (A + B = 1.87e1045, for example) the other is to an output file named "C.txt" which should hold the exact result.

 Test cases:
-a) If I do not specify an operation, I should be asked during runtime.
-b) The operations should be performed are either A + B, or A - B.
-c) A and B are both allowed to be negative, by specifying a negative sign in the file.
+a) Both results, from console output and file output should match.
+b) If C.txt already exists, it should be overwritten.

 Story:
-I should recieve the output of a big number computation in 2 ways, one is by a print out of the answer to screen in scientific notation, (C = 1.87e1045, for example) the other is to an output file named "output.txt" which should hold the exact result.
+I should recieve the output of a big number computation in 2 ways, one is by a print out of the answer to screen in scientific notation, (A + B = 1.87e1045, for example) the other is to an output file named "C.txt" which should hold the exact result.

 Test cases:
 a) Both results, from console output and file output should match.
-b) If output.txt already exists, it should be overwritten.
+b) If C.txt already exists, it should be overwritten.

-# Completed:

-None so far